microsoft/typespec/README.md

 cadl compile sample.cadl
 ```

-Once it compiles, you can find emitted OpenAPI document in `./cadl-output/openapi.json.
+Once it compiles, you can find the emitted OpenAPI document in `./cadl-output/openapi.json.

 You can also pass in a directory instead of a file to `cadl compile`.
 That's
 equivalent to passing `main.cadl` in that directory.